Marlon Tuipulotu: Philadelphia Eagles

 Tuipulotu was selected by the Philadelphia Eagles in the sixth round, 189th overall, of the 2021 NFL draft.

 In Week 8 of the 2022 NFL season, Tuipulotu recorded the first sack of his career, tackling Pittsburgh Steelers quarterback Kenny Pickett in a 13–35 win.
 In Week 10 of the 2022 season, Tuipulotu recorded the first fumble recovery of his career in a game against the Washington Commanders.
 He was placed on injured reserve on November 16, 2022 after suffering a torn meniscus.
 Without Tuipulotu, the Eagles reached Super Bowl LVII but lost 38–35 to the Kansas City Chiefs.
 On August 29, 2024, Tuipulotu was released by the Eagles.

 Kansas City Chiefs

-On August 31, 2024, Tuipulotu was signed to the Kansas City Chiefs practice squad, then promoted to the active roster a week later.
+On August 31, 2024, Tuipulotu was signed to the Kansas City Chiefs' practice squad, then promoted to the active roster a week later.
 On January 10, 2025, the Chiefs placed Tuipulotu on injured reserve.

 On August 26, 2025, Tuipulotu was released by the Chiefs as part of final roster cuts, and re-signed to the practice squad.

+New York Giants

+On January 13, 2026, Tuipulotu signed a reserve/futures contract with the New York Giants.
+He was released by the Giants on May 7.

+Atlanta Falcons

+On August 4, 2026, Tuipulotu signed with the Atlanta Falcons.
+On August 30, he was released as part of final roster cuts.

 Personal life

 Tuipulotu is of Tongan descent.
 His younger brother, Tuli Tuipulotu, also played linebacker at USC and currently plays in the National Football League for the Los Angeles Chargers.
-He is also the cousin of former USC and current Denver Broncos defensive back Talanoa Hufanga.
+He is also the cousin of former USC and current Denver Broncos safety Talanoa Hufanga.